 Coffee & water will be available before and after the ceremony.
-We anticipate that the Suzzallo Espresso & Market, located nearby in the Suzzallo Library (off of Red Square), will be open from 7:30 a.m. to 1:00 p.m. and will offer espresso drinks, chilled food and beverages, and snacks.
+In addition, the By George Cafe', located nearby in the Odegaard Undergraduate Library (off of Red Square), will be open from 7:30 a.m. to 12:00 p.m. and will offer espresso drinks, chilled food and beverages, and snacks.

 What is the program for the event?